 The Condominium Act identifies five types of condominium corporations (alone or in combination); Leasehold, Freehold - Common Elements - Phased - Standard - Vacant Land.

 A condominium plan is used to regulate the division of land and/or buildings into parcels or units that may be sold as part of a condominium corporation.

 A Community Planning Permit considers site plan control, minor variance and zoning under one application.

 Pre-consultation with staff is required prior to submitting an application for a Community Planning Permit.
 The pre-consultation will identify what is required to submit in an application including any required background studies such as traffic, noise or environmental.
 Similar to site plan control it is used to control or regulate the outside features on the site of a development including building location, landscaping, drainage and parking.
 Additionally, any consideration for variations, such as relief, parking or other site-specific items, from the Community Planning Permit would be included under one application.

 All applications, with exception of the Community Planning Permit applications, for the above noted documents are available at the Town Administration office, 30 King Street East, Gananoque or online – Permits, Licenses and Forms.

 For more information also visit our Land-Use Planning Documents section.

-Brenda Guy, Manager of Community Development
+Brenda Guy, Manager of Planning and Development

 30 King Street East, Gananoque